adamdjbrett/11ty-shining-kubrick/README.md

 # 11ty-shining-kubrick

 A theme based off the iconic Kubrick Theme for WP.
-This port is named after the 11th film directed by Kubrick, The Shining.
+This port is named after the 11th film directed by Kubrick, *The Shining*.

 Need help??
-Or do you have a project to develop with me??
-Contact Me Now
+Or do you have a project to develop with me?

 Website : https://adamdjbrett.com